 The Isle of Wight's other Premier Inns are in Lake and on Sandown Seafront.

-When I searched for August 2023 - it came up at £750 in Sandown/Lake.
-It would be a bit cosy for a week with 4 people in one room, but that is about £27 per person, per night.
+When I searched for August 2025 - it came up at £726 in Sandown/Lake.
+It would be a bit cosy for a week with 4 people in one room, but that is about £26 per person, per night.

 Option 7: Glamping

 If you can’t quite tolerate camping (or perhaps you don’t own a tent) then you might consider Glamping as a cheap Isle of Wight accommodation option.
-Some of the big holiday parks and some smaller providers offer big fancy tents which typically have full kitchens, double beds and the like.
+Some of the big holiday parks and some smaller providers offer big fancy tents that typically have full kitchens, double beds and the like.

 Glamping options include: